-Discretionary Donor did not require treatment and it is more than three months since the infected partner has completed treatment, accept.

-Donor required treatment: if fully treated, and if it is at least three months from completion of treatment, accept.
-Additionally, for gonorrhoea, there must be evidence of a test of cure available after treatment.
+- a) Donor did not require treatment and it is more than three months since the infected partner has completed treatment, accept. - b) Donor required treatment: if fully treated, and if it is at least three months from completion of treatment, accept.
+Additionally, for gonorrhoea, evidence of a test of cure after treatment is required.
+This may be a verbal confirmation, provided by the donor. - c) If the donor's sexual partner has been diagnosed with chlamydia (except lymphogranuloma venereum, see (b) above), genital warts or genital herpes and the donor is asymptomatic and not undergoing treatment or investigation, accept.

-Chlamydia

-Genital Warts

-Herpes - Genital
+Chlamydia Genital Warts Herpes - Genital Syphilis

-Syphilis